How Much Does AC Service Cost?

-Before contacting Beamont for furnace repair in the Waterville area, go through the basics.
+Before contacting Beamont for furnace repair in the Maumee area, go through the basics.
 Make sure you don’t have a dead thermostat or a tripped breaker.
 Then, put in a new air filter and make sure you have the system set correctly.
 If none of these things are to blame, reach out to us for a furnace diagnostics check.

 When Should I Have My Furnace or AC Serviced?

-In the Waterville area, we recommend getting your HVAC equipment serviced before the start of each season.
+In the Maumee area, we recommend getting your HVAC equipment serviced before the start of each season.
 In other words, AC maintenance should be done at the beginning of spring, while furnace tune-ups are best done in the fall.

 Should I Cover My AC Unit in the Winter?

 If you want to avoid leaves and debris inside your AC unit, you can purchase a cover through your brand’s dealer.
 This is not necessary for heat pumps, however.

 "Your typical furnace has a lifespan of roughly 20 years.
 How often the unit is used and the load put on it can impact this lifespan.
 Projected lifespan can be extended via annual preventive maintenance.

 What Can I Do to Reduce My Utility Bills?